 What We Learned in the Previous Case Study

-In the previous case study, we examined the process for developing learning objectives and discriminated between terminal learning objectives (TLOs) and enabling learning objectives (ELOs).
-We discussed how the development of objectives is a direct result of the analysis phase of the ADDIE Model.
-After an organizational learning goal has been established in ADDIE, every step that follows is informed by what came before it and is designed to support what came before it.
+In the previous case study, we examined the process for developing learning objectives and distinguished between terminal learning objectives (TLOs) and enabling learning objectives (ELOs).
+We discussed how the development of objectives is a direct result of the analysis phase of the ADDIE model.
+After an organizational learning goal has been established in ADDIE, each step that follows is informed by what came before it and is designed to support what comes after it.

 Candace created objectives based on the findings of the task analysis outcomes.
 During the task analysis, Victor identified desired performance competencies that would eliminate the observed performance gaps identified in the needs analysis.
 They first looked at the subject area of contracts within FAR and DFARS.
 When it came to the topic of contract planning in this subject area, in particular, they identified the following desired competencies: